c3bottles/c3bottles/doc/DOCKER.md

     `SQLALCHEMY_DATABASE_URI = "postgresql://postgres:postgres@db/postgres"`)
     like in `config.default.py`.

+    To query the Prometheus metrics from outside the container, set `PROMETHEUS_ADDRESS` to "0.0.0.0".

 2. By default, docker-compose will download the image from Docker Hub.
 If you want to build your own image from source, please do: